 Symptoms not to be ignored

 Symptoms, or presentation of complaints to doctors, are similar in people of all ages.
 The common symptoms, or the reason why people afflicted with colorectal cancer first see a doctor, are bleeding through the rectum and lower abdominal discomfort.
 Other presentations would include a change in the calibre of stool, constipation diarrhoea or weight loss.
-Blood investigations indicating a new onset anaemia, or low haemoglobin levels, and tumour markers like CEA (carcinoembryonic antigen) give an indication for the potential presence of a colorectal tumour.
+Blood investigations indicating new onset anemia, low hemoglobin levels, and tumour markers like CEA (carcinoembryonic antigen) give an indication of the potential presence of a colorectal tumour.
 Unfortunately, statistics show that the disease is commonly detected at a more advanced stage in younger people mainly because it is not usually suspected in this age group.

 Screening saves lives

 There are numerous clinical studies that prove that screening does save lives.
 Statistics from many centres in the United States, Europe and Asia show significant benefits in colorectal screening and early investigation for people with symptoms.
 In the Ministry of Health (MOH) of Singapore colorectal cancer screening guidelines, it is strongly recommended for anyone over the age of 50 years to undergo a screening test.